Mobile push notification service¶

 How to sign up¶

-Starting with Zulip 1.6, Zulip servers support forwarding push notifications to a central push notification forwarding service.
+Starting with Zulip 1.6 for Android and Zulip 1.7 for iOS, Zulip servers support forwarding push notifications to a central push notification forwarding service.
 You can enable this for your Zulip server as follows:

 - First, contact email@example.com with the